1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 OB_BOOTSTRAP_FOLDER=/etc/1backend/bootstrap
 ```

-This is intended for infrastructure-as-code bootstrapping, such as preview environments that need service-to-service permits before the application stack starts serving traffic.
+This is intended for infrastructure-as-code bootstrapping, such as preview environments that need service-to-service permits, routes, configs, secrets, or policy instances before the application stack starts serving traffic.

-The loader applies supported non-secret manifests recursively.
+The loader applies supported manifests recursively.
 It understands folder-level entity defaults from `_meta.yaml` files and file-level `_meta` blocks.

 Folder names do not set `appHost`.
 App-scoped manifests must specify `appHost` explicitly.
 Use `appHost: "*"` for all apps.
+Apps referenced by `appHost` are created automatically when needed.

-Supported v1 entities:
+Supported entities:

 - `user-svc:permit`
 - `user-svc:enroll`
 - `proxy-svc:route`
 - `proxy-svc:redirect`

-Other entities, including apps, configs, and secrets, are intentionally skipped by this v1 loader.
-Add those through their existing APIs or a later explicit bootstrap phase.

-Secrets are intentionally not loaded by this mechanism.
-Any manifest with `entity: "secret-svc:secret"` and any file under a `secrets/` directory is skipped.
-Use a separate secret-management path for real secret values.
+- `config-svc:config`
+- `secret-svc:secret`
+- `policy-svc:instance`

+Secrets are loaded through Secret Svc.
+Plaintext values are encrypted before storage; encrypted values can be supplied directly with their checksum fields.
+Keep bootstrap folders protected and prefer encrypted secret manifests for production deployments.

 Example: